nmquijada/MASTER-food-production-resistome/README.md

 ## 2. Sequencing data and QC<a name="id2"></a>

-The sequencing data per sample, their corresponding BioProject and BioSample IDs for public download and their corresponding metadata can be observed in the Supplementary Table 3 of the manuscript (not publicly available yet) and also [here].
+The sequencing data per sample, their corresponding BioProject and BioSample IDs for public download and their corresponding metadata can be observed in the Supplementary Table 3 of the manuscript (not publicly available yet) and also [here](https://raw.githubusercontent.com/nmquijada/food-production-resistome/refs/heads/main/files/Supplementary_Table_3_MASTER_metadata.tsv).
 The different accession numbers contain the already QCed data, while the process is described in the corresponding section of [MASTER-WP5-pipelines](https://github.com/SegataLab/MASTER-WP5-pipelines/tree/master/02-Preprocessing).

 Briefly: